-Output tax is levied at a rate of 15% on the supply of goods and services in South Africa by a registered vendor.
+Output tax is levied at a rate of 15.5% (15%) or a zero rate of 0% on the supply of goods and services in South Africa by a registered vendor.

 Three categories of supplies

 Standard-rated supplies are supplies of goods and services, importation of goods and of certain services, which are taxed at the rate of 15%.
 A vendor making such supplies may recover the allowed input tax.